blazium-engine/blazium-docs/tutorials/3d/standard_material_3d.rst

 .. note::

-    Godot will automatically force the material to be transparent with alpha blending if *any* of these conditions is met:
+    Blazium will automatically force the material to be transparent with alpha blending if *any* of these conditions is met:

     - Setting the transparency mode to **Alpha** (as described here).